josenavas/metoo/README.md

 to be released.
 This package is under active development and all functionality should be treated as **pre-alpha**.

-# QIIME2 Roadmap: Executive Summary
+# QIIME2 Proposed Roadmap
 We propose a complete re-envisioning and redesign of QIIME from the ground up, hereby referred to as QIIME2.
 In this document, we provide a concise and high-level overview of various aspects of the QIIME2 project and how they differ from the current QIIME software package.

 **Note:** This summary is a **proposal** of high-level ideas that will guide the design and implementation of QIIME2.
-Nothing is finalized and everything is subject to change.
-Once we reach agreement on the project's direction and vision, we will provide additional documents with further details (e.g., requirements and design documents).
+We are soliciting input from all QIIME developers and the QIIME user community via the QIIME forum. **Nothing is finalized and everything is subject to change.** Once we reach agreement on the project's direction and vision, we will provide additional documents with further details (e.g., requirements and design documents).

+The roadmap is meant to provide a high-level view of the QIIME2. **It does not contain specific implementation details.** For example, we may mention the use of a database, but we're not yet defining the database schema or assuming use of a particular database implementation (e.g., PostgreSQL).

+This document was originally prepared based on conversations between
+@gregcaporaso, @ebolyen, and @jairideout.

 ## Aspects of QIIME2